synesthesiam/2014-03-10-uva/lessons/swc-git/tutorial.md

 he [forks](glossary.html#fork_repository) it,
 i.e.,
 clones it on GitHub.
-He does this using the GitHub web interface:
+He does this using the GitHub web interface.

-FIXME: screenshot

-He then clones his GitHub repository, not Dracula's, to give himself a desktop copy:
+He then clones his GitHub repository, not Dracula's, to give himself a desktop copy.

-FIXME: diagram

 This may seem like unnecessary work, but it allows Wolfman and Dracula to collaborate much more effectively.
 Suppose Wolfman makes a change to the project.
-He commits it to his local repository, then uses `git push` to copy those changes to GitHub:
+He commits it to his local repository, then uses `git push` to copy those changes to GitHub.

-FIXME: diagram

-He then creates a [pull request](glossary.html#pull_request), which notifies Dracula that Wolfman wants to merge some changes into Dracula's repository:
+He then creates a [pull request](glossary.html#pull_request), which notifies Dracula that Wolfman wants to merge some changes into Dracula's repository.

-FIXME: screenshot

 A pull request is a merge waiting to happen.
 When Dracula views it online,
-he can see and comment on the changes Wolfman wants to make:
+he can see and comment on the changes Wolfman wants to make.

-FIXME: screenshot

 Commenting is the crucial step here, and half the reason Wolfman went to the trouble of forking the repository on GitHub.